 Supplemental insurance coverage can support female workers

 Heart disease has other costly impacts as well, such as treatment and overall care costs.
-It is one of the most expensive health conditions and is the leading cause of hospitalization in the U.S. Without insurance, a cardiac bypass carries a national average price tag of $55,694.6 Even with some of the best health insurance coverage, some costs fall to patients.
-A year’s worth of out-of-pocket expenses for treatment of a heart condition can range from $2,000-$5,000.6 That doesn’t include other expenses such as lost income from recovery time, certain rehabilitative equipment and things that support recovery but aren’t directly related to health care, such as meal delivery services.
+It is one of the most expensive health conditions in the U.S. The typical average cost for a heart bypass surgery (and only the surgery), without insurance, is $123,000.7 Even with some of the best health insurance coverage, which could pay as much as 80% of the total bill, the remaining 20% of the costs can exceed $100,000 for a major surgery and can fall to the patient.7 That doesn’t include other expenses such as lost income from recovery time, certain rehabilitative equipment and things that support recovery but aren’t directly related to health care, such as meal delivery services.

 Critical illness is a robust form of coverage, but it isn’t the only one available.
-Aflac also offers a heart event rider that pays a benefit when heart surgery and certain cardiovascular techniques are performed.
 Several hospital indemnity coverages are available to help with the out-of-pocket costs of hospital stays.
-And Aflac’s health screening benefit, available through several different coverage types, pays for certain preventive care, including annual physical exams that can help detect early signs of heart disease.
+And Aflac’s health screening benefit, available through several different coverage types, pays benefits for certain preventive care, including annual physical exams that can help detect early signs of heart disease.

 The content within is for informational purposes for agent and broker-facing audiences.
 This information is not approved to distribute to prospective insureds, to prospective accounts, or to use as a solicitation.
 Misrepresenting this, or any, information to solicit or induce an insured to lapse, forfeit, or surrender an insurance policy is prohibited by law.
 Any use not specifically permitted herein is strictly prohibited.
 Aflac includes Aflac and/or Aflac New York and/or Continental American Insurance Company and/or Continental American Life Insurance Company.